Shop owners share pay plans for the front of the house as well as back of the house. How are associates being incentivized to produce?

 To find out more, contact us for a complimentary consultation.
 Brian Gillis will discuss your business strategies, and then find ways to improve both your annual revenue and company culture.

 YNR Members on the call talk about the similarities between auto repair shop staff and medical doctors.
 It is up to us to not only correctly diagnose a vehicle’s problems, but to also remain up front about them with their owners.
-Think of how you would feel as a customer if a service advisor withheld information about problems with your car because he or she was afraid of charging you more.
+Think of how you would feel as a customer if a service advisor withheld information about problems with your car because they were afraid of charging you more.
 Imagine if these problems caused your car to break down, and cost you even more later.
 You probably would not visit that shop again.
 You may even leave the shop a poor review online afterward.
 What if that review included the service advisor’s name?
 Surely, that would cause harm to the shop’s reputation, as well as the front counter staff.

-If you and your auto repair staff don't perform your professional obligation to customers, it could be costly.You owe it to your team to model both honesty and integrity.
+You owe it to your team to model both honesty and integrity.
 As Warren Buffett famously said, “It takes twenty years to build a reputation, and five minutes to ruin it.”
 If your staff sees you practicing what you preach, then they will get buy in from you.

 When mechanic technicians, general managers, and service writers work together to perform their professional obligations, customers respond.
 They will reward your honesty and consistency with the one thing every automotive shop needs: return business and referrals!